HOW WAS OUR

 HISTORY WRITTEN?

-From Olivetti factory to Westfield Glòries
+From Hispano Olivetti factory to Westfield Glòries

 Westfield Glòries: much more than a shopping center